Amortized Maximum Inner Product Search with Learned Support Functions: Background

 \section{Background}

-\textbf{Maximum Inner Product Search.} The exact search required to compute either \eqref{eq:score} or \eqref{eq:key} requires $O(nd)$ time, which can be prohibitive for large-scale applications.
-Approximate MIPS methods fall into several categories. \emph{Transformation-based} approaches convert MIPS to nearest neighbor search via augmented embeddings~\cite{shrivastava2014asymmetric, bachrach2014speeding, neyshabur2015symmetric}.
-The key insight is that inner products can be encoded as Euclidean distances in a higher-dimensional space, enabling the use of efficient nearest neighbor algorithms. \emph{Quantization methods} compress database vectors for fast approximate inner products~\cite{jegou2011product, guo2016quantization, guo2020accelerating}.
-Product quantization and its variants decompose vectors into sub-vectors, each quantized independently, achieving significant compression while maintaining reasonable accuracy. \emph{Graph-based} methods construct proximity graphs for greedy traversal~\cite{morozov2018non, malkov2018efficient}.
-These approaches build navigable small-world graphs where edges connect vectors with high mutual inner products, enabling efficient beam search at query time. \emph{Learning-to-hash} approaches train neural networks to produce binary codes preserving inner product structure~\cite{dai2020norm, shen2015learning}.
-Recent work has also explored learned indices that adapt to data distributions~\cite{kraska2018case}.
-All these methods build query-agnostic index structures; our approach differs by learning query-dependent mappings that exploit the distribution of queries.
+\paragraph{Maximum Inner Product Search.} The exact search to compute either \eqref{eq:score} or \eqref{eq:key} requires $O(nd)$ time, which can be prohibitive for large-scale applications.
+Approximate MIPS methods fall into several categories. \emph{Transformation-based} approaches convert MIPS to nearest neighbor search via augmented embeddings~\citep{shrivastava2014asymmetric, bachrach2014speeding, neyshabur2015symmetric}.
+The key insight is that inner products can be encoded as Euclidean distances in a higher-dimensional space, enabling the use of efficient nearest neighbor algorithms. \emph{Quantization methods} compress database vectors for fast approximate inner products~\citep{jegou2011product, guo2016quantization, guo2020accelerating}.
+Product quantization and its variants decompose vectors into sub-vectors, each quantized independently, achieving significant compression while maintaining reasonable accuracy. \emph{Graph-based} methods construct proximity graphs for greedy traversal~\citep{morozov2018non, malkov2018efficient}.
+These approaches build navigable small-world graphs where edges connect vectors with high mutual inner products, enabling efficient beam search at query time. \emph{Learning-to-hash} approaches train neural networks to produce binary codes preserving inner product structure~\citep{dai2020norm, shen2015learning}.
+Recent work has also explored learned indices that adapt to data distributions~\citep{kraska2018case, vecchiato2024learning}.
+These methods are largely query-agnostic at inference time, though some may partially leverage query statistics during index construction~\citep{chen2024roargraph, wei2025robust}; our approach instead trains neural networks explicitly on the query distribution, encoding MIPS predictions directly into model weights.

-\textbf{Input Convex Neural Networks (ICNN)} ICNNs are neural architectures guaranteed to be convex in their inputs~\cite{amos2017input}.
+\paragraph{Input Convex Neural Networks (ICNNs).} ICNNs are neural architectures guaranteed to be convex in their inputs~\citep{amos2017input}.
 An ICNN with $L$ layers computes: